Bird vision: Extraocular anatomy

 Behavioural studies show that many avian species focus on distant objects preferentially with their lateral and monocular field of vision, and birds will orientate themselves sideways to maximise visual resolution.
 For a pigeon, resolution is twice as good with sideways monocular vision than forward binocular vision, whereas for humans the converse is true.

 The performance of the eye in low light levels depends on the distance between the lens and the retina, and small birds are effectively forced to be diurnal because their eyes are not large enough to give adequate night vision.
 Although many species migrate at night, they often collide with even brightly lit objects like lighthouses or oil platforms.
 Birds of prey are diurnal because, although their eyes are large, they are optimised to give maximum spatial resolution rather than light gathering, so they also do not function well in poor light.
 Many birds have an asymmetry in the eye's structure which enables them to keep the horizon and a significant part of the ground in focus simultaneously.
 The cost of this adaptation is that they have myopia in the lower part of their visual field.

-Birds with relatively large eyes compared to their body mass, such as common redstarts and European robins, sing earlier at dawn than birds of the same mass with smaller eyes.
-However, if birds have the same eye size but different body masses, the larger species sings later than the smaller.
+Birds with relatively large eyes compared to their body mass, such as common redstarts and European robins, sing earlier at dawn than birds of the same mass with smaller eyes; likewise, if birds have the same eye size but different body masses, the larger species sings later than the smaller.
 This may be because the smaller bird has to start the day earlier because of weight loss overnight.
 Overnight weight loss for small birds is typically 5-10% and may be over 15% on cold winter nights.
 In one study, robins put on more mass in their dusk feeding when nights were cold.

 Nocturnal birds have eyes optimised for visual sensitivity, with large corneas relative to the eye's length, whereas diurnal birds have longer eyes relative to the corneal diameter to give greater visual acuity.
 Information about the activities of extinct species can be deduced from measurements of the sclerotic ring and orbit depth.
 For the latter measurement to be made, the fossil must have retained its three-dimensional shape, so activity pattern cannot be determined with confidence from flattened specimens like Archaeopteryx, which has a complete sclerotic ring but no orbit depth measurement.